Explainer

 This is the posting order problem—a consequence of how banks process transactions that can cost you money even when you've planned carefully.
 The order in which transactions post to your account isn't always predictable, and when timing doesn't go your way, you can overdraft even when the math should work out.

 This isn't carelessness.
 This isn't poor planning.
 This is a structural feature of how banking works, and most people don't know about it until it costs them.
+In this article, we'll explain what posting order is, the two ways it can cost you money, and what you can do to protect yourself from an uncertain system.

 What Is Transaction Posting Order?